dsnezhkov/zombieant/README.md

 Functionally, hooking an API assumes that you are implementing an API detour to execute foreign logic, and in the process of achieving this you rely on the following:

-- you know how the target API is working, or have a reasonable idea on its exposed interfaces.
+- you know how the target API is working, or have a reasonable idea of its exposed interfaces.
 - you have the ability to target it without detection.
 E.g. ptrace attach, debugger activity, presence of known tools and libraries for interception, known behavioral signatures.
-- you have the ability to interoperate with the target binary in a clean fashion without crashing it, implement call filters and to extend hooks as needed at runtime.
+- you have the ability to interoperate with the target binary in a clean fashion without crashing it, implement call filters and properly extend hooks as needed at runtime.
-- you also may need to have inspection tooling on remote target which may weaken your offensive OpSec.
+- you also may need to assume inspection tooling availability on the remote target or bring it int, which may weaken your offensive OpSec.
 E.g. to hook *that specific use case*, while the mom is watching

-These options can be loud on a given system, or you simply may not have the proper setup to analyze and emulate the remote environment for your development and testing purposes.
+These options can be loud on a given system, or you may not have the proper setup to analyze and emulate the remote environment software in full.

 *A Case For At-Start Preloading*